-In a few cases the Center may be able to accept predoctoral fellows.
+In a few cases, the Center may be able to accept predoctoral fellows.
 They must be nominated by Faculty Associates who will work closely with the nominee.
 These visitors will receive a Harvard appointment through the Graduate School of Arts and Sciences.
-A faculty committee will review nominations, but the Center can only accommodate these visiting scholars on the basis of available space.
+A faculty committee may review nominations, but the Center can only accommodate these visiting scholars on the basis of available space.

 Nominations for visiting scholars can be made directly to the Center's executive director, Steven B. Bloomfield.
 Nominees should submit a curriculum vitae, a brief project proposal, and the names of three academic references.
-The WCFIA Steering Committee reviews applications for visiting scholars, while the Center's Program on Transatlantic Relations reviews applications for the Fritz Thyssen and Schumpeter Fellowships.
+The WCFIA Steering Committee may wish to review applications for visiting scholars, while the Center's Program on Transatlantic Relations reviews applications for the Fritz Thyssen and Schumpeter Fellowships.